sigvef/skog/README.md

 * (Bridge is being built)
 * Train moves over the bridge and approaches the tunnel
 * Train moves through the tunnel
+  * We don't actually see the train.
+We see everything from the train's point of view.
 * Train exits the tunnel
+* On the last "choo" the camera zooms in on the smoke and everything fades to white